BlankOn/irgsh-go/README.md

 - `irgsh-chief` acts as the master.
 The others (also applied to`irgsh-cli`) will talk to the chief.
 The chief also provides a web user interface for worker and pipeline monitoring.
 - `irgsh-builder` is the builder worker of IRGSH.
 - `irgsh-repo` will serves as repository so it may need huge volume of storage.
-- `irgsh-test` intended to do installation test against any successfully build package.
-[WIP]
 - `irgsh-iso` works as ISO builder and serves the ISO image files immediately.
 [WIP]

 ### Architecture